This post may contain affiliate links. Please read my disclosure for more information.

 If you find yourself really falling into debt, set up a budget worksheet or even just a paper list to keep track of your incoming and outgoing money.

 Write down all your income and expenses to see if you are spending more than you are taking in.
+Look for hidden recurring charges and subscriptions you can cancel.

 You can then better set a budget for yourself.
 If you realize you are spending too much, you can find ways to reduce your spending.
 Knowing how much you should save each month is also important.